Categories

 SUMMARY: APPROX. RUNNING TIME: 47:00 Min.

 Randall and Morrison unsuccessfully try double-teaming Ms. Wayne to release Randall from his binding two-year contract.
 That way, he can direct Morrison’s upcoming high-profile project.
 Wayne, to her chagrin, finds that her film’s star (and now Randall’s fiancée), Louise, is hardly inclined to help keep him from being poached from his contractual commitments.
-More so, unexplained cost overruns exceeding a million dollars from the end of the film’s production has perplexed Wayne, Hiller, and Randall.
+More so, unexplained cost overruns exceeding a million dollars from the end of the film’s production has left Wayne, Hiller, and Randall perplexed.

-With Randall on the phone in another room, someone decides to brutally murder the chilly Ms. Wayne inside her posh hotel suite.
-Randall is arrested as the crime’s prime suspect, but Louise is the first one to discover the corpse.
+With Randall on the phone in another room, an intruder decides to brutally murder the chilly Ms. Wayne inside her posh hotel suite.
+Randall is arrested as the crime’s obvious prime suspect, but Louise is the first one to discover the corpse.
 It’s then up to Jessica and the local police inspector (DiCenzo) to find Catherine Wayne’s desperate killer.

 Jessica Fletcher: Angela Lansbury